 Occupational Extension Department

 We offer a wide variety of course options that provide transfer equivalency credit to students.
 Students may enroll in a qualifying curriculum class as a continuing education student and receive curriculum credit for satisfactory completion of the course.
+The OE department has worked with a wide variety of curriculum programs to create and update the transfer equivalency list.
+There are now 47 approved transfer equivalency credits.

 The Occupational Extension Department also provides courses that prepare building, electrical, mechanical, plumbing, and fire prevention inspectors who enforce the State Building Codes.
 Continuing education courses are also offered for currently qualified inspectors.